Gym mirrors aren't for the vain. Instead, mirrors play a pivotal role in the gym, including home gyms to help keep you safe, on track, and in shape.

 3. Echelon Reflect Smart Connect Fitness Mirror - Best Smart Option

-- FEATURES: Built-in camera connects you with...
+- FEATURES: A built-in camera allows you to...

 Echelon is one of the several smart mirror creators, and their Reflect Smart Connect Fitness mirrors may be everything you need (except for the weights, of course).